mqraitem/Phrase-Detection-Eval/README.md

 `python python eval.py --dets_path [Path to your scores file from above] ----dataset [DATASET]`

 Where DATASET is either refcoco+ or flickr.

+NOTE: The files under data/DATASET where pickled using python 2.7.
+Therefore, make sure you have encding='latin1' in your pickle.load.